 8.666667 2604893 -0.2247331

 The distress level of the users that show change in their mean activity after they take up the additional role of the listener were found to be higher than the ones who had a change in their activity before the conversion.
 This is ample evidence to support the fact that the 7cot website caters well enough for the needs of the aggrieved users.
 Users with higher distress levels tend to engage more widely with the service (as in taking up the additional role of the listener).
 Their distress levels make them more susceptible to be influenced by listeners as evident that they turn to take up additional roles before they actually get their own needs met.
-The overall activity of the users decrease on the website after the change so it is evident that them taking up additional role before gearing down in their run as a member proves the aforesaid statement.
+In general, the overall activity of the users decrease on the website after the change so it is evident that them taking up additional role before gearing down in their run as a member proves thist.
+Figure below is an example of such users.

-The website works to solve the problems of these users (first set of users) could be confirmed from the fact that even though the mean activity of the users fall, they return back to take the additional responsibility of listener while in first case they simply keep on the website even after taking up additional responsibility even after suffering from distress on their own part.
+The website works to solve the problems of these users (first set of users) could be confirmed from the fact that even though the mean activity of the users fall, they return back to take the additional responsibility of listener (this may be confirmed from figure 1) while in first case they simply keep on the website even after taking up additional responsibility even after suffering from overall higher distress levels on their own part.
 This confirms our hypothesis that the website is working in favour of reducing the users distress levels and is capable of bringing some sort of relief to them.

 Results